Timeline for the day of the September 11 attacks: 10:00 a.m.

-10:10–10:15 (approximately): Vice President Cheney, unaware that Flight 93 has crashed, authorizes fighter aircraft to engage the inbound plane, reported to be 80 mi from Washington, based not on radar (from which it has disappeared) but speed and trajectory projections.
+10:11 (approx.): The NEADS Mission Crew Commander learns of Flight 93 having a bomb on board.
+He tries to find fighters to scramble after the plane.
+He contacts an Air National Guard Unit in Syracuse, New York and asks them to expedite the process of launching aircraft.
+The unit reports that they can have aircraft with loaded guns launched in "approximately 15 minutes."

+10:13–10:22: The 9/11 Commission's estimated arrival of Flight 93 over Washington had it not crashed in Pennsylvania.

+10:13: The FAA's command center informs FAA headquarters of Flight 93's crash.

 10:13: Thousands are involved in an evacuation of the United Nations complex in New York.

-10:13–10:22: The 9/11 Commission's estimated arrival of Flight 93 over Washington had it not crashed in Pennsylvania.

 10:14–10:19: A lieutenant colonel at the White House repeatedly relays to the NMCC that the Vice President has confirmed that fighters are cleared to engage inbound aircraft if they can verify that the aircraft was hijacked.

 10:15: CNN's headline reads, "EXPLOSION ON CAPITOL HILL."

 10:15: Five stories of part of the Pentagon collapse due to the fire.
+The damaged section burned for 38 minutes after the impact of Flight 77.

+10:15: NEADS contacts Washington Center seeking information about Flight 93.
+Washington Center says that the plane has crashed.

+10:15: United Airlines confirms that a plane has crashed near Johnstown Pennsylvania and that it believes that Flight 93 may have been involved.

+10:17: United Airlines Chief Operating Officer Andy Studdert sends an operational alert message to airline personnel: "UAL 93-11 EWR-SFO has been involved in an accident.
+Crisis Center has been activated."

 10:18: NBC reports that Yasser Arafat, Chairman of the Palestine Liberation Organization (PLO), has denied complicity in the attacks and is appalled by them.

 10:20: President Bush, aboard Air Force One, tells Vice President Cheney that he has authorized a shootdown of aircraft if necessary.

+10:21 A list to the south at the top of the North Tower to the South is noted by an NYPD Helicopter pilot and eyewitnesses, determined to be caused by support beams being exposed to extreme heat.

-10:23: The Associated Press reports a car bomb has exploded outside the State Department in Washington, D.C.
+10:23: The Associated Press reports a car bomb has exploded outside the State Department Headquarters in Washington, D.C.
 This and several other reports of terrorist acts in the capital are quickly found to be false.

 10:24: Two men who were being evacuated through the underground shopping mall below the South Tower when it collapsed on them are able to climb up through thirty feet of debris to safety.
 1010 WINS in New York City reports an explosion at the U.S. Supreme Court building.
 This is later revealed to be erroneous.